Songs of the Sea : Joanna Weinberg – 2024 tbc

 Singing in a group is a glorious experience – vibrant, fun, uplifting.
-Joanna’s choirs are well known for their joyful dynamism and in June 2023 she is taking a group to Fiji to learn and sing together, and to share their songs with a couple of Fijian villages.
+Joanna’s choirs are well known for their joyful dynamism.
+She plans to bring a group to Fiji to learn and sing together, and to share their songs with a couple of Fijian villages.

-The week will be spent learning a repertoire of songs around a theme of songs of the sea, with a view to performing a concert for the local community at the end.
-In between, she will take the group to visit a couple of nearby villages to hear their choirs, and to sing with them for the sheer joy of it.
+The plan for the week is to learn a repertoire of songs around a theme of songs of the sea, and then perform a concert for the local community at the end.
+In between, Joanna will take the group to visit a couple of nearby villages to hear their choirs, and to sing with them for the sheer joy of it.
 Fijian singing is renowned for its fabulous four part harmonies, and the villages welcome visitors warmly.

 When we’re not singing, there will be time for local excursions – snorkeling the amazing reefs, visiting waterfalls, exploring the nearby town of Savusavu, and relaxing by the pool.